 With that in mind, I have started an article to spotlight some of those artists and their literary-worlds.
 The works covered in this feature will exclusively be long-form fiction such as novels, trilogies, etc., or fiction serials.

-Current Stop - 18th Century England
+Current Stop - Modern Day, USA

 to help whet your appetite.